Key Stage 1 and Key Stage 2

 Learn about the skeleton, muscles and circulatory system in a single session workshop which can be tailored to your curriculum needs

 Duration (for single class, multiple classes normally share a day with one or two sessions each):

 Single session (so better for a full Key Stage through the day)

 NC objectives covered:

-Various - whilst the workshop is based on the skeleton and circulatory system it is a general celebration and examination of the range of movement and unique design of the human body compared to other animals.
+Various though in general it is a celebration and examination of the range of movement and unique design of the human body compared to other animals.

 In addition, the PE element means that it is probably one of the only science workshops available that you can fund via your school sports premium under the justification "..use of the premium gives pupils the opportunity to develop a healthy lifestyle."
 (DfE Sports Premium Terms 2014) meaning it is a workshop that is sure to match all your needs in terms of health and fitness, scientific knowledge, and, of course, your school budget :)

 (differentiated between the KS1 and KS2 versions as required)